 Sony RX100 VI movie mode

 The RX100 VI inherits the excellent movie capabilities of its predecessor and upgrades them in a number of regards.
 So like the Mark V, you get the chance to record 4k at 24 to 30p with a mild 1.1x crop, or 1080 video up to 120p for slow motion; 4k clips are again limited to five minutes each to avoid overheating, although 1080 clips can extend to a second shy of half an hour.
-The battery remains the same as the Mark V, so you’re looking at roughly one hour’s worth of 4k per charge, although if filming consecutive five minute clips, you will almost certainly have to pause from time to time to allow the camera to cool down.
+The battery remains the same as the Mark V, and in my tests you’re looking at roughly 45 minute’s worth of video per charge, although again if you’e filming in 4k you’ll be doing it in five minute clips and after 15 minutes worth you’ll almost certainly need to let the camera cool-down for a few minutes before it lets you continue.

 Moving on, the RX100 VI offers full manual control over exposures with the choice of filming in Program, Aperture Priority, Shutter Priority or full Manual.
 You can adjust the aperture, shutter, ISO, exposure compensation and even the AF mode while filming.
 The full sensitivity range is available for movies up to 12800 ISO and there’s an Auto ISO option that works in any of the exposure modes including Manual; it’s also possible to apply exposure compensation when shooting in Manual with Auto ISO.